-- Maritime Spatial Planning Directive (2014/89/EU): promotes the sustainable development of human activities and the use of marine resources through an ecosystem-based approach. - Floods Directive (FD) (2007/60/EC): relevant for flood prevention along the marine coast and in estuaries.
-EU countries are required to create and update flood hazard maps and flood risk maps. - Common fisheries policy (CFP): drives EU legislation to preserve fish stocks, protect the marine environment and ensure sustainable exploitation of living resources.
-The fisheries package adopted in February 2023 lays down the next steps in developing the CFP. - Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention, 1992): aims to prevent and eliminate marine pollution and, therefore, protect the North-East Atlantic maritime area from the adverse effects of human activities. - Convention on the Protection of the Marine Environment of the Baltic Sea Area (Helsinki Convention, 1974): a set of guiding principles and obligations for the protection of the marine environment of the Baltic Sea. - Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (Barcelona Convention, 1976): promotes cooperation among Mediterranean countries to protect the marine environment and coastal areas in the region. - Convention on the Protection of the Black Sea against Pollution (Bucharest Convention, 1992): aims to protect the marine environment and coastal areas of the Black Sea region from pollution and other environmental hazards. - EU strategy on adaptation to climate change (COM (2021) 82): provides a framework to prepare the EU for the impacts of climate change, updating the earlier strategy from 2013.
-It contains several actions that are specifically relevant for dealing with climate change impacts in coastal and marine areas. - EU biodiversity strategy for 2030 (COM (2020)380 final): aims to halt the loss of biodiversity through a long-term plan, with the target of protecting 30% of the EU's seas by 2030. - Proposed EU nature restoration law (not yet adopted): a proposed directive for the recovery of Europe's natural habitats that sets specific, legally-binding targets and obligations for the restoration of ecosystems, including marine ecosystems. - Integrated coastal zone management: EU communication that promotes the sustainable management of coastal zones through a multidisciplinary approach, taking into account compatibility among the multiple uses of natural resources. - EU Mission 'Restore our Ocean and Waters': aims to protect and restore the health of Europe's seas and waters through research and innovation, citizen engagement and blue investments, addressing the ocean and waters as one. - EU action plan 'Protecting and restoring marine ecosystems for sustainable and resilient fisheries' (COM/2023/102 final): outlines various actions to reduce the impact of fisheries on sensitive species and the seabed.
+Maritime Spatial Planning Directive (2014/89/EU).
+This promotes the sustainable development of human activities and use of marine resources through an ecosystem-based approach;

+Floods Directive (2007/60/EC).
+This is relevant for flood prevention along the marine coast and in estuaries.
+EU countries are required to create and update flood hazard maps and flood risk maps:

+Common fisheries policy (CFP).
+This drives EU legislation to preserve fish stocks, protect the marine environment and ensure sustainable exploitation of living resources.
+The fisheries package adopted in February 2023 lays down the next steps in developing the CFP;

+Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention, 1992).
+This aims to prevent and eliminate marine pollution and, therefore, protect the North-East Atlantic maritime area from the adverse effects of human activities;

+Convention on the Protection of the Marine Environment of the Baltic Sea Area (Helsinki Convention, 1974).
+This is a set of guiding principles and obligations on the protection of the marine environment of the Baltic Sea;

+Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (Barcelona Convention, 1976).
+This promotes cooperation among Mediterranean countries to protect the marine environment and coastal areas in the region; Convention on the Protection of the Black Sea against Pollution (Bucharest Convention, 1992).
+This aims to protect the marine environment and coastal areas of the Black Sea region from pollution and other environmental hazards;

+EU strategy on adaptation to climate change (COM (2021) 82): this provides a framework to prepare the EU for the impacts of climate change, updating the earlier strategy from 2013.
+It contains several actions that are specifically relevant for dealing with climate change impacts in coastal and marine areas;

+EU biodiversity strategy for 2030 (COM (2020)380 final).
+This aims to halt the loss of biodiversity through a long-term plan, with the target of protecting 30% of the EU's seas by 2030;

+EU Nature Restoration Law (formal adoption expected in early 2024).
+This is a proposed directive for the recovery of Europe's natural habitats which sets specific, legally-binding targets and obligations for the restoration of ecosystems, including marine ecosystems;

+Integrated coastal zone management.
+This is EU communication that promotes the sustainable management of coastal zones through a multidisciplinary approach, taking into account compatibility among the multiple uses of natural resources;

+EU Mission 'Restore our Ocean and Waters'.
+This aims to protect and restore the health of Europe's seas and waters through research and innovation, citizen engagement and blue investments, addressing the ocean and waters as one;

+EU action plan 'Protecting and restoring marine ecosystems for sustainable and resilient fisheries' (COM/2023/102 final).
+This this outlines various actions to reduce the impact of fisheries on sensitive species and the seabed;